Arquisoft/lomap_en3a/restapi/README.md

-## Restapi
+# Restapi
-The objective for this part is to make a rest API using Express and Node.js using TypeScript.
-We will implement only two functions, one push petition, for registering a new user and a get petition, to list all the users in the system.
-The webservice will be deployed using docker.
+The purpose for this part is to be a rest API using Express and Node.js using TypeScript, for all the actions involving the centralised databased MongoDB :leaves: which is in charge of storing the minimal information of public things.
+The webservice will be deployed using Docker :whale2:.

-Lets analyze the main packages used in this part (file package.json):
-- express: this is the main dependency for building the API.
-Express is a NodeJS web framework very useful for building API endpoints though it has other applications as well.
-- cors: Cross-Origin Resource Sharing, is useful for allowing petitions only from certain domains, in this case, we will allow only petitions from localhost.
-- express-validator: useful for validate the input of the API calls.
-This improves security avoiding code injection attacks.
-- express-prom-bundle and prom-client: middleware to capture the petitions and send statistics to prometheus.
-This is useful for monitoring the webservice.
-- @types packages.
-Types for coding using typescript.

 The code is quite straight forward, the [server.ts](server.ts) file launchs the api.
-The [api.ts](api.ts) is actually the api, where you will see there two api entry points, one post for creating a new user, and one get to list all the users.
+The [api.ts] (api.ts) is actually the api, where you will see there five api entry points, one for getting all the public places stored in the database and the other ones conform CRUD operations with places.

-For launching the API we can use `npm start`.
+## How to run the API locally
+#### `npm start` :arrow_forward::arrow_forward:
 This will launch the file `server.ts` using the package `ts-node-dev`.
 This package is useful for launching Typescript files with the additional feature of being able to reload the server if we change the code.

-### Testing the rest api
+#### Testing the rest API
-For testing we need to do simulate petitions against the API.
+For testing we need to simulate petitions against the API.
 In this case we are using a tool called [Supertest](https://www.npmjs.com/package/supertest).

-<mark>Note: These dependencies are save only for dev mode, we do not need them for production.</mark>
+<u>Note: These dependencies are save only for dev mode, we do not need them for production.</u>

 The idea is to use Jest (as in the webapp) as the main testing framework.
 For making the get or post petitions we are going to use supertest.
 The [api.test.ts](tests/api.test.ts), has the implementation of the tests.
 The `beforeAll` method is charge of starting the API.

 After configuring the tests in the `package.json` we can run them using `npm run test`.

-### Docker image for the restapi
+## Docker image for the restapi :whale2:
 In the Dockerfile of this folder we have the command for building an image for the restapi.
 We just install the dependencies and launch the API using `npm start`.

 ### Monitoring (Prometheus and Grafana)